If you really want to get in shape, lose weight, or train for an upcoming event, add a wrist pedometer to your daily walking routine.

 Everyone knows how hard it can be to change habits for the better.

 We all get into ruts, where we’re just going through the motions of our normal, everyday workout.
-Or maybe you have a little more of that good beer or decadent dessert than than probably should.
+Or maybe you have a little more of that good beer or decadent dessert than probably should.

-You’d be amazed how much weight you can lose and how many goals you can reach when you’re diligently tracking your steps with a wrist pedometer.
+You’d be amazed at how much weight you can lose and how many goals you can reach when you’re diligently tracking your steps with a wrist pedometer.

 Researchers have found that measuring your daily steps with a pedometer is an effective way to increase physical activity.
 The fact is, they work!

 - Pedometers are effective because they’re simple to set up and use.
 Even the most anti-tech person will be able to set up a Fitbit in 20 minutes or less.

 - Even the best pedometers are relatively inexpensive.
 You don’t have to spend a hundred bucks to own a good fitness gadget, but I wouldn’t recommend the cheap ones.

 - Perhaps the biggest reason to use a pedometer is for immediate, actionable feedback on your activity – or inactivity.
 It reminds you to sneak physical activity into your day.
 And if it’s 9:00 at night and you haven’t logged your daily steps, it’ll tell you in no uncertain terms.

 - There’s built-in social pressure to achieve your goals.
 The support and encouragement you get from your FitBit social groups are tremendously beneficial.

 Fitbit dominates the market for wrist pedometers for one simple reason… they have the best product.
 Fitbit wins for ease of use, accuracy, and style.
 They’re also great for the multi-tasker because when you combine the wearable with the Fitbit phone app, you can do a lot more than just count steps.